Frankly: Critical

-In response to the memoir, The Telegraph, who Sturgeon condemned in the memoir, described Frankly as "Sturgeon's obsessive desire for reinvention."
+In response to the memoir, The Telegraph, which Sturgeon condemned in the memoir, described Frankly as "Sturgeon's obsessive desire for reinvention."
 Andrew Nicoll from The Independent described the memoir as "an act of vanity that [left] too much unanswered" but acknowledged Sturgeon's honesty in revealing parts of her personal life.
 J.K.
 Rowling, a vocal critic of Sturgeon's role in the Gender Recognition Reform (Scotland) Bill, offered to review the memoir "for free."
-Rowling made the offer publicly, and the Scottish Daily Express, which has also been critical of Sturgeon and the SNP, indicated interest in publishing such a review to which they claimed Rowling was interested in.
+Rowling made the offer publicly, and the Scottish Daily Express, which has also been critical of Sturgeon and the SNP, indicated interest in publishing such a review, which they claimed Rowling was interested in.
 Despite this, Rowling instead published her review on her website.
 She criticised Frankly as selective and evasive, accusing Sturgeon of downplaying controversies such as the Gender Recognition Bill and ignoring women’s concerns over self-identification.
-After receiving a copy of the book, Rowling stated that she would put her copy, which she wrote over with vulgar language, to auction, with proceeds going to For Women Scotland.
-In response to Rowling’s review, Sturgeon remarked that any publicity from her ultimately benefited the memoir, but stressed that she would not devote the time or inclination to Rowling that Rowling directed towards her.
+After receiving a copy of the book, Rowling stated that she would put her copy, which she wrote over with vulgar language, up for auction, with proceeds going to For Women Scotland.
+In response to Rowling’s review, Sturgeon remarked that any publicity from her ultimately benefited the memoir but stressed that she would not devote the time or inclination to Rowling that Rowling directed towards her.

 Reactions

 Alex Salmond comments

-Before the memoir was published, supporters of former SNP leader Alex Salmond criticised the pre-published contents of Sturgeon's memoir, including Sturgeon's account of the sexual misconduct allegations against him in the extract published in The Sunday Times Magazine, particularly her suggestion that he could have leaked the story to the press.
+Before the memoir was published, supporters of former SNP leader Alex Salmond criticised the pre-published contents of Sturgeon's memoir, including Sturgeon's account of the sexual misconduct allegations against him in the extract published in The Sunday Times Magazine.
+Particularly, her suggestion that he could have leaked the story to the press.

 Alba Party leader Kenny MacAskill called her "hypocritical", while former Alba general secretary Chris McEleny claimed the investigation had been a "stitch up" by public bodies.
 Journalist David Clegg, who broke the story, dismissed her claim as "a conspiracy theory too far".

 Former SNP minister Alex Neil demanded a retraction and apology, and Joanna Cherry said the idea Salmond leaked the allegations was "ludicrous".
 McEleny also rejected Sturgeon's account about Salmond not reading the independence white paper, asserting that Salmond had spent years guiding the policies contained in the white paper.

+New foreword comments

+Sturgeon's comments in the new foreword attracted political and media attention, particularly her criticism of the SNP's campaign under First Minister John Swinney during the 2026 Scottish Parliament election.

+While describing the party's election victory as a "triumph", Sturgeon argued that the campaign lacked "vision" and failed to make a compelling case for Scottish independence.
+Her remarks prompted criticism from senior SNP figures, including Health Secretary Angela Constance and Education Secretary Màiri McAllan, who defended Swinney's leadership and rejected Sturgeon's assessment.